SirGnip/arcade_screensaver_framework/README.md

         self.x = 0

 Fourth, instead of creating the Arcade window with the typical `win = MyWindow()`, you need to use the `arcade_screensaver_framework` to create the window for you:

     win = screensaver_framework.create_screensaver_window(MyWindow)
     arcade.run()

-## Details:
+## Implementation details

-### Input Events
+### Input events

 The framework handles closing the application when receiving input.
 So, do not try to provide input event handlers like `on_mouse_motion` or `on_keyboard_press` as these could interfere with arcade_screensaver_framework's operation.

 ### Resolution selection

 When the screen saver is run in fullscreen mode, the framework chooses the most appropriate screen resolution.
 This way, your application can run on computers with screens of any size.
 This means your screen saver should query the size of